 If you love volcanic landscapes, you’ll love Lanzarote.

-The island is covered with large and small volcanoes of all shapes and colors, as well as lava rock formations.
+The island is covered with volcanoes large and small, in all shapes and colors, as well as lava rock formations.
 Fascinating!

 Here you can discover..: